master7720/PERRY-PHOBOS-NEW/README.md

-one of my friends sent this to my xDDD
+one of my friends sent this to me xDDD

 this client also has a tracker in it lol